Rapteon/arch-config/system-connections/README.txt

-Place this directory in /etc/NetworkManager/
-If another directory of the same name exists, then copy the contents of this directory there.
+DO NOT place this directory in /etc/NetworkManager/ Refer to the last few lines in the line containing something about ip6 privacy, and add these lines to existing files in /etc/NetworkManager/system-connections